 A law degree does not limit graduates to pursuing careers as attorneys or advocates.
 There are many and varied career options available to law graduates.
 Examples are as follows: legal advisors, judicial officers such as prosecutors and magistrates, academics, and many more.

 The IIE Bachelor of Laws degree is accredited by the Council on Higher Education (CHE) and is registered by the South African Qualifications Authority (SAQA) on the National Qualifications Framework (NQF) at level 8.
-This means that graduates of this programme are eligible for admission to master’s level (NQF 9) studies.
+This means that graduates of this programme are eligible for admission to master’s level (NQF 9) studies, subject to meeting specific entrance criteria.

 It is important to remember that your academic results remain a key factor when applying for further studies.